getsentry/sentry-javascript/docs/integrations/react.rst

 Configuring the Client
 ----------------------

-Now need to set up Raven.js to use your Sentry DSN:
+Next configure Raven.js to use your Sentry DSN:

 .. code-block:: javascript